themikelau/flat-entropy-star/README.md

 This code requires several modules from the publicly-available SPH code [Phantom](https://github.com/danieljprice/phantom).
 This means there are two ways to install this code, depending on whether or not you already have Phantom on your machine.

 ### If you don't have Phantom
-You don't have to install Phantom separately---Phantom has been incorporated as a git submodule to this repository.
+You don't have to install Phantom separately.
+Phantom has been incorporated as a git submodule to this repository.
 This means that this repository stores a copy of the Phantom repository, but the commit history of Phantom is independent from this code's.
 To clone this repository including the Phantom submodule, you must include the `--recurse-submodules` flag:
 ```
 git clone --recurse-submodules git@github.com:themikelau/flat-entropy-star.git
 ```